aubreyjcook/_META_DOMAIN.ajc/README.md

 ## Introduction

-This repository is a collection of notes and ideas that aren't explicitly related to specific code repos but provide valuable context and insight into my GitHub projects and profile.
+This repository is a collection of notes and ideas that aren't explicitly related to specific code repos but provide valuable context and insight into this developers GitHub projects and profile.

 For more detailed information, please refer to the individual markdown files in this repository.